aoncodev/aliasauto_invoice/README.md

 # Telegram AI Bot with Go & Gin

-A Telegram bot that automatically extracts text from images using OpenAI's Vision API.
-When someone uploads an image in a group where the bot is present, it will analyze the image and reply with any readable text found (VIN numbers, license plates, etc.).
+A Telegram bot that automatically extracts text from images and PDF documents using OpenAI's AI models.
+When someone uploads an image or PDF in a group where the bot is present, it will analyze the content and reply with any readable text found (VIN numbers, license plates, document content, etc.).

 ## 🚀 Features

 - **Automatic Image Processing**: Detects uploaded images in Telegram groups
+- **PDF Document Support**: Processes PDF files and extracts text content
-- **AI-Powered Text Extraction**: Uses OpenAI GPT-4o Vision to extract text from images
+- **AI-Powered Text Extraction**: Uses OpenAI GPT-4o Vision for images and GPT-4o for PDFs
 - **Smart Error Handling**: Provides user-friendly error messages
 - **Cloud-Ready**: Designed for easy deployment on Render
 - **Webhook-Based**: Efficient real-time processing